mgx96/CCRT/README.md

 ## Overview

-A protocol that allows users to deposit funds into a vault and in return, receive rebase tokens that represent their underlying balance.
+A protocol that allow users to deposit funds into a vault and in return, receive rebase tokens that represent their underlying balance.
 The protocol is designed to incentivize early adoption through a decreasing global interest rate system and supports cross-chain functionality via Chainlink CCIP.

 ## Core Concepts